rdehaan/rdehaan.github.io/index.md

 I am a researcher at the [Institute for Logic, Language and Computation (ILLC)](http://www.illc.uva.nl/) of the [University of Amsterdam (UvA)](https://www.uva.nl/en).
-This page describes my research interests, my ongoing research projects, and my ideas for future research projects.
+This page describes my research interests, my ongoing research projects, and some of my ideas for future research projects.

 For more information on my teaching and other professional activities, my publications, etc,